 |

-Etude uses a let ring symbol to indicate lengthening of note sustain.
+| Etude uses a let ring symbol to indicate lengthening of note sustain.
 This symbol resembles a tie but isn't connected to another note.
-Rhythm and beat remain steady—no delay of the next note—the let ring note merely sustains into the next note. | ![]() |
+Rhythm and beat remain steady—no delay of the next note—the note with the let ring symbol is simply allowed to sustain while you play the next few notes. | ![]() |

 How do you play a note with a let ring symbol?
 Leave the fretting finger down a little longer on the note so it overlaps the next note.
 The resulting sound is smoother and more flowing than simply releasing the note.
 If it’s an open note—bass notes in Etude—simply allow the string to continue ringing.